willemt/dogebox/protocol/one-folder-protocol.rst

 Handshake message
 ~~~~~~~~~~~~~~~~~
 Handshake messages are sent at the beginning of the connection.
-The Bittorrent handshake is not used.

     Handshake messages have the following message format:
     +----------------+-----------+----------------------------------------------+
     | Field name     | Data type | Bits | Comments                              |
     +----------------+-----------+----------------------------------------------+